niplav/site/range_and_forecasting_accuracy.md

 		* [Logistic-ish Horizons](#Logistic_Forecast_Horizons_for_Questions)
 			* "[Will the median forecast horizon of the logistic regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 4.18 days?](https://predictionbook.com/predictions/209372)"`$_{52\%}$` (No. Actual value is ≈4.178.)
 			* "[Will the mean forecast horizon of the logistic regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 1.93e+23 days?](https://predictionbook.com/predictions/209373)"`$_{45\%}$` (No. Actual value is ≈5.1999e+20 days.)
-			* "[Will the modal forecast horizon of the logistic regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 4.18 days?](https://predictionbook.com/predictions/209374)"`$_{55\%}$` (No. Actual value is ≈4.178 (this is what happens when you round numbers in your forecasting questions!).)
+			* "[Will the modal forecast horizon of the logistic regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 4.18 days?](https://predictionbook.com/predictions/209374)"`$_{55\%}$` (No. Actual value is ≈4.178 (this is what happens when you round numbers in your forecasting questions).)
 			* "[Will the variance of the forecast horizon of the logistic regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 1.42e+49?](https://predictionbook.com/predictions/209375)"`$_{55\%}$` (No. Actual value is ≈2.231076e+20 days.)
 		* [Exponential-ish Horizons](#Exponential_Forecast_Horizons_for_Questions)
 			* "[Will the median forecast horizon of the exponential-ish regressions on resolved Metaculus binary questions with ≥10 predictions be greater or equal to 4.64 days?](https://predictionbook.com/predictions/209376)"`$_{48\%}$` (Answer: Yes.
 Actual answer is ≈4.6439.)